St Anthony-in-Meneage: Parish church

-The parish church is dedicated to St Anthony and is close to the shore.
+The parish church is classified as a Grade I listed building and is dedicated to St Anthony.
 It is medieval though parts are of other dates: a window in the chancel (Early English) is the earliest and the north aisle with an arcade of plain octagonal piers somewhat later.
-The tower was built in the 15th century of granite blocks at the west end.
-The font is ornamented with angels and a Latin inscription and is probably of the 15th century.
+The tower was built in the 15th-century of granite blocks at the west end.
+The font is ornamented with angels and a Latin inscription and is probably of the 15th-century.

+From no later than the mid-12th century adjacent to the churchyard was a grange belonging to Tywardreath Priory.
+This grange may have originated as a Celtic monastery named Lantenning, of which there are no remains.

+Folklore

+Tradition has it that a person of rank and fortune from Normandy, was driven by a storm into Gillan harbour and made a vow to St Anthony, that if he was saved, he would build a church in his memory.
+Soon after the Conquest, fine granite and an architect were brought from Normandy.

 Bosahan

 Bosahan House was a 19th-century country estate with a large house, which was demolished in 1884 and rebuilt on a grander scale.
 The Member of Parliament for West Cornwall, Arthur Pendarves Vivian MP bought the estate at an auction (reserve price £24,000) in 1882, when the estate was described as having a "fine residential mansion".
 Also included in the sale were the three farms of Halvose, Passage and Treath (about 197 acre) as well as some fishing and ferry rights on the River Hal.
 At the time of the auction the estate covered 295 acre in the parishes of St Anthony, Manaccan and Constantine, and was originally developed by the Grylls family.
-The 1884 house was demolished in the 1950s and replaced by a smaller house.
-In 1909, The Gardeners' magazine described the garden which had been developed over the previous 25 years, as "the most Cornish of all Cornish gardens".
-Bosahan Garden is sometimes open to visitors.